r1verthebest/r1verthebest/README.md

 </p>

 ---
-✨ I'm a frontend engineer and technical writer passionate about making the web accessible to everyone and advocating for building open and inclusive developer communities.
+✨ I am a developer and amateur of the java programming language and I am proposed to advocate in everything in this virtual and vast community in technology, using my knowledge and making the best choices as far as possible.

-I love sharing my knowledge with others, and I do that through content creation on my Blog and YouTube channel.
-I'm a GitHub Star, Media Developer Expert at Cloudinary, an Auth0 Ambassador, and Nuxt.js Ambassador.
-When I'm not coding, you can find me geeking about photography and exploring different ways of documenting stories using photography.
+I love what I do and I like even more how much I dedicate myself to this area.
+I chose programming because I see technology as a fundamental part of changing the world.
+And I'm willing to help other people who have certain difficulties in this area and I'm fit for everything in this world.

 - 😄 My Pronouns: He/Him
-- 💬 Ask me about: Developer Java
+- 💬 Ask me about: Developer Java & Entrepreneur
 - 📫 How to reach me: [@r1verthebest_](https://twitter.com/r1verthebest_)
 - ⚡ Fun fact: My personality fits as an ESFJ, I love being persistent in everything I do.
 And I value Loyalty very much.
 If I ask of you, you will have of me.